tijmenvangulik/Ergometerspace/connection.md

 * Blue tooth.
 Check if you are using the latest firmware version of the concept 2 Performance monitor.
 There are many [firmware fixes](https://www.concept2.com/service/monitors/pm5/firmware/timeline#rownew)
 * Android+Usb.
 Check if you connect using and special otg cable see this [link](https://www.concept2.nl/nl/service/software/ergdata/android-benodigdheden)
 * Blue tooth: Ensure that you have switched blue tooth on the device before clicking on the connect button in ergometer-space
 * Browser: First try if it works in chrome.
+If you try to connect using Usb in chrome, please first read the guide how to do this because this in an feature which currently in beta test phase in chrome.
+* Check if you selected the correct connection type in the options.

 Still having problems.
 Please mail me [tijmen@vangulik.org](mailto:tijmenvangulik.org) or [open an issue](https://github.com/tijmenvangulik/Ergometerspace/issues)